ibois-epfl/collide/README.md

 [--print_graph PRINT_GRAPH] = output .pdf file with graph (0 or 1)
 ```
 ### Windows

+⚠️ Beware, you need ot install graphviz and include it in PATH before using this script [here!](https://graphviz.org/download/) ⚠️
 Run the `collidee.exe` (from the release package) from his folder with the terminal and the following flags:
 ```powershell
 > F:\collide_win\collide.exe --input_dir="./data/" --output_dir="./out/"